 Best thumbnail dimensions, size, and formats in 2020

 You might ask: what is a YouTube thumbnail?
 It’s the preview image of any video uploaded to the largest video platform.
 In YouTube’s large database of videos, it’s pretty much the thing that makes you click on a video because you have a glimpse of what the video is about.

-Before we delve deeper into the creative process of making custom YouTube thumbnails, let’s make sure we’re covering the logistics.
+Before we delve deeper into the creative process of making custom YouTube graphics, let’s make sure we’re covering the logistics.

 The best dimensions for a YouTube thumbnail image that will ensure optimal performance on any device or ratio is 1280 x 720 px.
 If your thumbnail has less than 1280 pixels in width, make sure it’s not less than the recommended minimum width of 640.
 Don’t resize it from a smaller size to 1280, cause that will destroy your quality and pixelate the image.
 However, if you decide to resize from a bigger size to 1280 px width in order to make sure the image loads faster, make sure you keep the same aspect ratio.

 When it comes to image size, YouTube allows uploading a maximum file size of 2MB per image.
 The reason for that is because this way images will load faster, whether on a desktop or mobile device.

 As we already mentioned, the aspect ratio ideally should be 16:9 (16 units wide and 9 units tall).
 This ratio allows all apps, web players, and devices (computers, smartphones, tablets) to display the video optimally.
 Also, when you post a video on social media, that’s the aspect ratio it’s shown in on the feed.

 YouTube supports four image file formats: PNG, JPG, BMP, and GIF.
 If your image is in any other format than these four file types, you won’t be able to upload it.
 And if you have it in a different format, don’t worry, there’s plenty of free online resizing and design tools available for this job.